Bywater Health exists because healthcare should never be the place where you feel the need to edit yourself.

 Medical Assistant

-TJ Moraniec grew up in West Texas and played sportsball for Texas Tech.
+TJ grew up in West Texas and played sportsball for Texas Tech.
 Looking for adventure, he left Texas for Alaska and worked as a medical assistant in a rural clinic accessible only by boat or air.
-He moved to Oregon a few years ago and works part time here and at another LGBT clinic very close to ours.
+He moved to Oregon a few years ago where he works at Bywater and another nearby LGBTQ+ clinic.